jchatel/quickmail-next-docs/linkedin/importing-from-linkedin-sales-navigator.md

 # Importing from LinkedIn Sales Navigator 🧭

-QuickMail's integration with LinkedIn Sales Navigator allows you to import selected leads directly into QuickMail.
-This is especially useful for running LinkedIn outreach.
+QuickMail's integration with LinkedIn Sales Navigator lets you import selected leads directly into QuickMail - especially useful for running LinkedIn outreach campaigns.

+**Note:** LinkedIn Sales Navigator, along with other newer LinkedIn features, is only available on the new pricing plan's Growth and Agency tiers.

 **Note:** While LinkedIn profile URLs and other lead details are imported, email addresses are not included.